Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 Thanks to [rthpjm](https://forums.macrumors.com/members/rthpjm.535915/) for finding a W6150M and the necessary legacy vBIOS in some HP firmware update.
 Special thanks to [edwardgeo](https://forums.macrumors.com/members/edwardgeo.1274066/) for countless ideas and incredible knowledge about indepth AMD vBIOS modifications.
 All the best if these dark times!

-[m0bil](https://forums.macrumors.com/members/m0bil.1235134/) has become the expert for all NVIDIA modifications and probably he should start a similar repository about it and more importantly to this project he is the undisputed master of all iMAc firmware modifications.
+[m0bil](https://forums.macrumors.com/members/m0bil.1235134/) has become the expert for all NVIDIA modifications and probably he should start a similar repository about it and more importantly to this project he is the undisputed master of all iMac firmware modifications.

 Finally many thanks to [Mike Beaton](https://github.com/mikebeaton) who developed an EFI driver named [EnableGop](https://github.com/mikebeaton/OpenCorePkg/tree/enable-gop/Staging/EnableGop) usable for both MacPro and modular iMacs using either Nvidia or AMD graphics cards to enable the EFI boot picker.